Definitions and Examples of Aggregate Demand

 It describes the relationship between demand and its five components.

-U.S. aggregate demand was $19.39 trillion in 2017.
-Fortunately, this formula for aggregate demand is the same as the one used by the Bureau of Economic Analysis to measure GDP.
+The formula for aggregate demand is the same as the one used by the Bureau of Economic Analysis to measure nominal GDP.
+In the first quarter of 2021, it was $22.06 trillion.
 Here's how to calculate it.
 Use Table 1.1.5 GDP of the BEA's GDP and Personal Income Accounts.

-- I = Gross Private Domestic Investment of $3.21 trillion.
+- I = Gross Private Domestic Investment of $3.92 trillion

-- G = Government Consumption Expenditures of $3.35 trillion.
+- G = Government Consumption Expenditures of $3.95 trillion

 - (X-M) = Net Exports of Goods and Services of -$0.875 billion